 The dietary exposure assessment indicates that the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.

-FSANZ has made a Sanitary and Phytosanitary notification to the World Trade Organization.
+FSANZ made a Sanitary and Phytosanitary notification to the World Trade Organization (WTO).
+No WTO Members made a submission.